Enforce Authorization in your Application

 Some data stored locally

-If your application database retains relevant authorization data, use the authorize_local command in your client, which is also known as the distributed check API.
+If your application database retains relevant authorization data, use the authorize_local command in your client, which is also known as the local check API.

 When you initialize the Oso Cloud client, provide the YAML configuration: